JackHey99/Project-0/README.md

 Button denounce

 The microcontrollers default pin mode is the input state.
 When the controller is in the input state it has high impedance which means the circuit allows a relatively small amount of current through for the applied voltage.
-When a button is connected from an input pin to ground a series current limiting resistor does not need to be added because of the high impedance.
+When a button is connected from an input pin to ground, a series current limiting resistor does not need to be added because of the high impedance limiting the current.
+However a pullup

 ## Results

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0NTcyNjI2NSw2NTA3NTg1ODYsLTgxNj
+eyJoaXN0b3J5IjpbMzE3MTE3MjMxLDExNDU3MjYyNjUsNjUwNz
-kyMzk1NF19
+U4NTg2LC04MTY5MjM5NTRdfQ==
 -->